d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 customers would catch on and change their behavior.
 Before long, all applicants would be wearing Oxfords, and yet there would be no coinciding improvement in credit-worthiness.
-Think about this deeply because similar issues abound in the application of machine learning: by introducing our model-based decisions to the environnment, we might break the model.
+Think about this deeply because similar issues abound in the application of machine learning: by introducing our model-based decisions to the environment, we might break the model.

 In this chapter, we describe some common concerns